 Meanwhile, Alcohol related health events continue to increase.
 Between 2015 and 2016, British Columbia hospital admissions saw nearly 15,000 admissions related to alcohol.
 Nationally, the rate of admission sits at 239 per 100,000 individuals – BC was 349.

 Opioids Crisis and Clinical Burnout

 While the opioid crisis methodically marches forward affecting every sector of society, the use of alcohol continues to account for substantial emergency room visits and deaths.
 We diligently focus on to abate one problem at the cost of another.

 Substance misuse clinicians note the overwhelming nature of working in the current overdose crisis affecting much of the United States and Canada.
 Yes, we are able to acknowledge the dangers of excessive alcohol consumption.
 However, clinicians are unable to shift focus due to care provider burnout.
 Therefore, what are our options?

-In order to address the concurrent opioid/alcohol crisis, a broad biopsychosocial-spiritual approach is recommended.
-This means increasing the access and ease of flow into primary care clinics able to address the problem from an integrated model of care.
+In order to address the concurrent crisis, a broad biopsychosocial-spiritual approach is recommended.
+This means increasing the access and ease of flow into primary care clinics able to address alcoholism from an integrated model of care from a primary card perspective.
 This means that treatment teams must include Addictions Physicians, Nurse Practitioners, Mental Health Clinicians, and support staff.

 In Canada, primary care settings with an addiction focus, are managed by local health authorities centred in proximity to vulnerable populations.
 This popular model often provides Opioid Replacement Therapy (ORT) to dependent individuals.
 It is arguably the most powerful lifesaving approach to care when organized as low barrier entry for the most marginalized and chaotic clients.